 Metallic spacers also have a track record of damaging plastic pipes which can greatly reduce the lifespan of a pipeline installation as any movement of a metallic spacer can cause damage to the carrier pipe.

-“The HDX series is made from acetal POM, which is well known among engineering plastics as being one of the best performers when it comes to applications requiring excellent abrasion/wear resistance and a low coefficient of friction,” Mr Linaker said.
+“The HDX series is made from Kwik-ZIP’s engineered thermoplastic blend – a high-grade thermoplastic that is flexible, and extremely tough, which is well known among engineering plastics as being one of the best performers when it comes to applications requiring excellent abrasion/wear resistance and a low coefficient of friction,” Mr Linaker said.

 “They are constructed with wear pads on the runners are specially designed to for optimal abrasion resistance and a lower coefficient of friction.”